 Go down boulevard Voltaire to the metro of the same name, turn right onto rue de la Roquette (a large Darth Vader painted on a wall can serve as a guide), then left onto rue Basfroi.

-The very special atmosphere of the shop (it must be the wooden shelves) gives more than in any other shop the impression of being in a cave of treasures, especially if one is interested in Japan.
+The very special atmosphere of the shop (it must be the wooden shelves) gives more than in any other shop the impression of being in a treasure cave, especially if you are interested in Japan.
 A bookstore atmosphere, in short.
-Nice aspect in our eyes, moreover: there are many books and magazines.
+A nice aspect in our eyes, moreover: there are many books and magazines there.

 Left bank: Jussieu and a little beyond

-Of the half-dozen shops that occupied the sidewalks of rue des Ecoles, only two remain.
+Of the half-dozen shops that occupied the sidewalks of Rue des Ecoles, only two remain.
 The atmosphere is inevitably more subdued than at République.
-A third shop is a ten-minute walk from rue des Ecoles, near Saint-Michel.
+A third shop is located ten minutes' walk from Rue des Ecoles, near Saint-Michel.

 replay (6 School Street)

-A pleasant flea market atmosphere.
-The space is overflowing with retro gear from all eras with no particular obsession with classification.
-There is a bit of everything (everywhere) from the first consoles to the PS2, and a bit of Next-Gen. Replay is a partner of the association WDA, which works to preserve digital heritage, and this permeates the spirit of the place.
-The shop also offers repair services.
+A friendly flea market atmosphere.
+The space is overflowing with retro equipment from all eras without any particular obsession with classification.
+You can find a bit of everything (a bit everywhere) from the first consoles to the PS2, and a bit of Next-Gen. Replay is a partner of the association WDA, which works to preserve digital heritage, and this permeates the spirit of the place.
+The store also offers repair services.

 Stock Games (15 School Street)